Mikedeejay2/Mikedeejay2Lib/README.md

 ### How to Use

 Currently, the only way to figure out how this library works is by looking through source code.
 Usage examples and a wiki will be posted eventually.
-Currently, Javadocs for most methods exist.
+Currently, Javadocs for most methods and classes exist.
 It will help for utilizing this library, but it probably won't be enough.
 If you want to use this library but don't know where to start, contact me through Discord.

 ### Maven Repository Updates